bradcypert/ghast/README.md

 Ghast is an "All in one" toolkit for building reliable Go web applications.

-Whether you're building an API, website, or something a little more exotic (still over HTTP/HTTPS protocols) Ghast has got your back.
-Ghast is a collection of common functionality that I've extracted and refactored from several different Golang APIs and takes inspiration from classics such as "Rails" and "Laravel".
+Whether you're building an API, website, or something a little more exotic, Ghast has got your back.
+Ghast is a collection of common functionality that I've extracted, refactored, and built upon from several different Golang APIs and takes inspiration from classics such as "Rails" and "Laravel".

 Here's what you should know about Ghast: